mmamaev/timeboard/doc/source/making_a_timeboard.rst

 end : `Timestamp`-like
     Same as `start` but for the last base unit of the timeboard.

-The forth parameter, `layout`, describes the timeline of workhifts.
+The forth parameter, `layout`, describes the timeline of workshifts.

 In the basic case `layout` is simply an iterable of workshift labels.
 In the above example ``layout=[1, 0, 0]`` means that each workshift occupies one base unit; the workshift at the first base unit receives label 1, the second workshift recevies label 0, the third - again label 0.
 Further on, label assignment repeats in cycles: the forth workshift will get label 1, the fifth - 0, the sixth - 0, the seventh - 1, and so on.
 This way the timeline is created.